sonect/sonect-sdk-ios/README.md

 - Carthage
 - Manual

-Email Sonect to obtain your API_KEY
+Email Sonect to obtain your SDK token.

 Sonect SDK is written from ground up in Objective - C, and doesn’t have any external dependencies, so that it plays well with older code bases.